nethackscoreboard-org/matter/README.md

       "wiz" : "wizard"
     }

-"nh\_roles\_def" assigns role's full name to three-letter shortcode.
+`nh\_roles\_def` assigns role's full name to three-letter shortcode.
 All roles that can appear in any of the processed variants must be listed here.

     "nh_races_def" : {
       "clk" : "clockwork automaton",